gblargg/adb-usb/README.md

 Construction
 ------------
 * ADB +5V and GND go to Teensy +5V and GND.
-ADB Data goes to Teensy PD0.
+ADB Data goes to Teensy PD0 (Pin "3" on the Pro Micro).
 A 1K resistor must also be connected between ADB Data and +5V.
 See pinout below.

 * Extract sources and change to their directory.
 Modify config.h as desired.